YUXUAN98/Digital-common-s-/README.md

-# [Digital common(s)] - JUMPSTARTER ZPIRE Vibe Coding Challenge
+# [Digital common(s)]

-Welcome to our submission for the JUMPSTARTER ZPIRE Program Vibe Coding Challenge.
-This repository contains the front-end landing page for our wellness solution concept.
+Welcome everyone to check out our project!
+This repository contains the front-end landing page for our concept, showcasing the design, interaction, and overall user experience we have developed.
+We invite you to explore and see the ideas we have implemented.

 ---

 ## 🤖 Chat.md File

-As required, this file details our creative process and interaction with Generative AI during development.
+This section details our design process, including how we approached problem-solving, iterated on ideas, and incorporated feedback.
+We also experimented with various tools and technologies to enhance the user experience.

 **[Click here to read the chat.md file](https://github.com/YUXUAN98/Digital-common-s-/blob/main/chat_ai_interaction.md)**